mako-framework/docs/08_learn_more/00_caching.md

 }
 ```

 The `get` method is used to retrieve data from the cache.
-The method returns `false` if the cached data has expired or if it is not found.
+The method returns `null` if the cached data has expired or if it is not found.

 ```
 $cached = $cache->get('my_array');